Michele Bachmann: Minnesota Senate

+Before launching her career for the Minnesota Senate, Bachmann was encouraged to run by her family and local conservative organizations.
 Bachmann became a Minnesota state senator after defeating incumbent Gary Laidig in district 56 in 2000.
 After redistricting due to the 2000 Census, she defeated Jane Krentz, a Minnesota Democratic–Farmer–Labor Party (DFL) incumbent, in district 52.

-As state senator, her agenda included opposition to abortion and gay marriage.
+During her career as state senator, she was known for her conservatism, particularly due to her opposition to abortion and gay marriage.
+Star Tribune has described her as one of the Senate's most conservative members during her tenure.
+She also authored a Taxpayer Bill of Rights.
 Bachmann and Mary Liz Holberg, a Minnesota Representative, proposed a constitutional amendment that would bar the state from legally recognizing same-sex marriage in November 2003.
+On the day of introducing the amendments, Bachmann's lesbian stepsister came to the legislature building to listen to a hearing about the amendment.
 She reintroduced the proposal in 2005; it failed when it stalled indefinitely in the Minnesota Senate Judiciary committee.
 She served as assistant minority leader in charge of policy of the Senate Republican Caucus from November 2004 to July 2005, when the Republican Caucus removed her from the position.
-She said that disagreements with Dick Day, the Republican Senate minority leader, over her anti-tax stance caused her ouster.
+She claimed that disagreements with Dick Day, the Republican Senate minority leader, over her anti-tax stance caused her ouster.